achillessaxby/PUI2016_aes807/HW2_aes807/README.md

 ## Assignment - 3:
 #### Practice code is the main code and it is published here under Assignment_3_Solutions_aes807.ipynb

+## Assignment - Extra Credit:
+#### The code is on github and the practice code is on jupyter.

+- Did not work on it by myself at all - used help from Vishwajeet and basically copied his whole code because I could not figure out how the date/time format worked out in the problem.
+- The code is an exact match of Vishwajeet - I was trying to learn and understand but since I created it - I pushed it to github.

 ## Lab-2 - Used as a guideline to complete the assignments.

 ### People collaborated with:

 1. Federica Bianco (Instuctor) - Taught me how to run a simple python script and the steps to follow to achieve the same
 2. Hrafnkell Hjorleifsson (Worked with him on all three assignments - figuring out ways and methods)
+3. Vishwajeet Shelar (Helped me in the extra-credit assignment)

 ### Helped: